-Your abdominals are essential to every thing you do.
-Literally.
-You might not know that you have four muscles which constitute “the abdominals.”
+Many people don’t know that we have four muscles which constitute “the abdominals.”
 From deepest to most superficial, they are the: transverse abdominis, internal oblique, external oblique, and rectus abdominis.
-I’d like to take a moment today to discuss with a little bit of detail where these muscles are and what they do.
+Take a look at the image below to get a good idea of how the muscles are positioned in relation to each other.

 The transversus is only activated when you cough, sneeze, or intentionally blow air out of your mouth.
 I believe this is why Pilates breathing involves the exhale through pursed lips.
 If you can activate and tone the transversus, you can draw the internal organs more appropriately into the body cavity, helping you find relief from low back pain and helping you feel and look thinner.

 Bring the heels of your hands to the mid-point on your bottom ribs.
 Now, slide your hands out to the outside of your hips.
 You have just traced the anterior (front) portion of your internal obliques.
-If you let your thumbs press in to the muscles coming off the back part of your outside ribs, you are on the lateral (side) part of your internal oblique.
+If you let your thumbs press into the muscles coming off the back part of your outside ribs, you are on the lateral (side) part of your internal obliques.

 Bring the heels of your hands to the outer edges of your rib cage.
 Slide your hands so that your fingers meet at your pubic bone.
 You have just traced your external obliques.

-Now, stay with me here, let’s take a look at Lumbergh (because we have already established that I love Office Space).
+Now, stay with me here, let’s take a look at Lumbergh (because I love Office Space).
 Take a look at his suspenders.
 About an inch above the attachment of his suspenders to his pants is where the internal and external obliques cross.

 The external obliques work individually to help you rotate to the side.
 For example, if you twist to the left, the right external oblique is working.
 They also work individually to help you bend to the side with no spinal rotation.
 If you were bending to the right side, the right external oblique would be working.

 When both external obliques work together, they can flex the trunk forward like a crunch.
 Plus, they provide support for the lumbar spine (low back).
-They also help the transversus with forced exhalation.
+They also help the transverse abdominis with forced exhalation.